Wikipedia

 1. Natural Exfoliation

-Waxing acts as a mild exfoliant by lifting away dead skin cells along with the hair.
+Waxing gently removes dead skin cells along with unwanted hair.

-• Result: Improved skin texture and increased cell turnover.
+• Result: Smoother, brighter skin with improved texture and natural glow

 2. Reduced Ingrown Hairs

-By pulling hair from the root, waxing reduces the chance of hair curling back into the skin.
+By removing hair from the root, waxing helps prevent hair from curling back into the skin.

 4. Improved Skin Health